ozovalihasan/bewevi/README.md

 - Clone this repository
 - Open terminal
-- Change directory by using `cd pokemon`
+- Change directory by using `cd bewevi`
 - Run `npm install`
-- Create `.env.local` file in the pokemon folder

 ### Usage